 The remaining portion of treated wastewater is discharged and safely returned to the environment.

-How do our commercial and municipal nitrogen reduction systems work?
+How do our nitrogen reduction systems work for businesses and communities?

 Nitrogen that enters a sewer system is mostly in the form of organic compounds, such as those found in urine and fecal material.
 When these compounds mix with wastewater, a natural process quickly converts them into ammonium.

-Nitrogen removal processes can be adapted to any of our commercial and municipal treatment systems:
+Nitrogen removal processes can be adapted to any of our commercial, community, municipal, or industrial treatment systems:

 - Ecoflo biofilter clusters